ignaciovilagraca/cv/README.md

 ## Summary

 Senior Software Engineer with 8+ years of experience building scalable backend systems using Go and Java, with a strong focus on Clean Architecture and TDD.
 Proven track record in fintech and high-traffic platforms (e.g., Mercado Libre), with solid experience in microservices, AWS, and team leadership.

-Open to backend roles in fast-paced tech environments in the U.S., ideally with visa sponsorship.
+Open to backend and leadership roles in fast-paced tech environments in the U.S., ideally with visa sponsorship.

 ---